Mattias Bäckström Johansson

 Anders Torleif Mattias Bäckström Johansson (born 25 July 1985) is a Swedish politician of the Sweden Democrats.
-He has served as Deputy Leader of the Sweden Democrats in the Riksdag since 2019.
-He has been Member of the Riksdag since September 2014, representing Västernorrland County 2014–2018 and Kalmar County from 2018 onwards.
-He currently takes up seat number 34 in the Riksdag.
+He has served as Secretary-General of the Sweden Democrats since 2022, having previously served as Deputy Leader of the Sweden Democrats in the Riksdag from 2019 to 2022.
+He has been Member of the Riksdag since September 2014, representing Västernorrland County from 2014 to 2018, and Kalmar County from 2018 onwards.
+He currently takes up seat number 256 in the Riksdag.

 Biography

-Bäckström Johansson studied marine engineering at the Kalmar Maritime University (a branch of Linnaeus University) and worked as a power station reactor operator at the Oskarshamn Nuclear Power Plant.
+Bäckström Johansson was born in 1985 in Oskarshamn.
+He studied marine engineering at the Kalmar Maritime University (a branch of Linnaeus University) and worked as a power station reactor operator at the Oskarshamn Nuclear Power Plant until his election to the Riksdag.

+He has two children from a previous marriage and according to a profile in Aftonbladet has been in a relationship with media personality Rebecka Fallenkvist since 2023.

+Political career

+Bäckström Johansson was a member of the Moderate Youth League, the youth-wing of the Moderate Party until 2000 and then joined the Sweden Democratic Youth in 2002.
 He is a member of the municipal council for Oskarshamn Municipality for the Sweden Democrats, having first been elected in 2006.
 From 2010 until 2014 Bäckström Johansson was also a member of the regional council for Kalmar County.

 He was first elected to the Riksdag during the 2014 Swedish general election and has been a member of the Industry and Trade Committee since.
 He is also a member of War Delegation since April 2020, and a member of the Valprövningsnämnden (The Election Review Board) since March 2019, a position he was previously an alternate for.